-The Commonwealth of Virginia cannot afford to elect someone like Ms. Vogel as their next lieutenant governor.
-As many of you are probably able to see by now, if she were to win such an election this November, she would run her state in the same manner that a slumlord would manage an apartment building.
+The Commonwealth of Virginia could not have afforded to elect someone like Ms. Vogel as their lieutenant governor back in 2017 and they cannot afford to elect her to a higher office ever.
+As many of you are probably able to see by now, if she were ever to win such an election, she would run her state in the same manner that a slumlord would manage an apartment building.
 That is, the quality of life in her state would go down the tubes as a result of her actions from that point on.
 She is completely out of touch with the difficulties and concerns of the average people in her state.
 It is not to say that there are not rich people out there who know how to govern a large population in a way that they are receptive to the needs of everyone regardless of their socioeconomic status.
 However, Ms. Vogel is not one of those rich people.
 She is an affluent socialite who is so aloof to the problems of everyday people that she lives in her own little fantasy world to the exclusion of reality.

-Now, if you are a registered Republican in the Commonwealth of Virginia, I am not telling you that you should vote for Ms. Vogel’s opponent, Justin Fairfax.
+Now, if you are a registered Republican in the Commonwealth of Virginia, I am not telling you that you should vote for Ms. Vogel’s opponent in any election in which she is a candidate.
 That decision is entirely up to you.
-However, I can frankly tell you that one thing that Mr. Fairfax is definitely not is a snob.
+However, I can frankly tell you that back in 2017 one thing that I had noticed that Justin Fairfax was definitely not was a snob.
 Unlike Ms. Vogel, he did not have anything handed to him on a silver platter.
-Judge for yourself if he is qualified to be the Commonwealth of Virginia’s next lieutenant governor.
+Judge for yourself if he is qualified to serve in his current position as the Commonwealth of Virginia’s lieutenant governor.